Robert Byrd: Other votes

-In October 1990, Byrd and James A. McClure served as floor managers for the appropriation bill for the National Endowment of the Arts, accepting an amendment by Jesse Helms prohibiting NEA support of work denigrating objects or beliefs of religions.
+In October 1990, Byrd and U.S. Senate member Jim McClure from Idaho served as floor managers for the appropriation bill for the National Endowment of the Arts, accepting an amendment by U.S. Senate member Jesse Helms from North Carolina prohibiting NEA support of work denigrating objects or beliefs of religions.

 In November 1993, when the Senate voted to seek federal court enforcement of a subpoena for the diaries of Bob Packwood, Byrd stated the possibility of Americans becoming convinced that the Senate was delaying taking action to protect one of its own members.
 Byrd also called for Packwood to resign.
 "None of us is without flaws.
 But when those flaws damage the institution of the Senate, it is time to have the grace to go!"
 Packwood resigned in 1995.

 In October 1999, Byrd was the only senator to vote present on the Comprehensive Nuclear-Test-Ban Treaty.
 The treaty was designed to ban underground nuclear testing and was the first major international security pact to be defeated in the Senate since the Treaty of Versailles.

-Byrd opposed the Flag Desecration Amendment, saying that, while he wanted to protect the American flag, he believed that amending the Constitution "is not the most expeditious way to protect this revered symbol of our Republic."
+Byrd opposed the Flag Desecration Amendment, saying that, while he wanted to protect the American flag, he believed that amending the Constitution "is not the most expeditious way to protect this revered symbol of our Republic".
 As an alternative, Byrd cosponsored the Flag Protection Act of 2005 (S. 1370), a bill to prohibit destruction or desecration of the flag by anyone trying to incite violence or causing a breach of the peace, or who steals, damages, or destroys a flag on federal property, whether owned by the federal government or a private group or individual—can be imprisoned, fined or both.
 The bill did not pass.

-In 2009, Byrd was one of three Democrats to oppose the confirmation of Secretary of the Treasury Timothy Geithner.
+In 2009, Byrd was one of three Democrats to oppose the confirmation of United States Secretary of the Treasury Timothy Geithner.
 After missing nearly two months while in hospital, Byrd returned to the Senate floor on July 21 to vote against the elimination of funding for the F-22 fighter plane.